arvindkumar2575/form-validation/README.md

 </div>
 ```

-- if input is select feild with options as a dropdown then add **optionRequired** as className in that select tag and put it into div element as shown below
+- if input is select field with options as a dropdown then add ***optionRequired*** as className in that select tag and put it into div element as shown below
 ```html
 <div>
     <label>Select 1 Car</label>